 What is CPA?

-- The Uniform CPA examination is administered by the American Institute of CPAs (AICPA) which has four sections: Regulation, Financial Accounting and reporting Business Environment and Auditing.
-The CPA qualification is considered by many organizations to represent the commitment of an accountant to meeting high standards.
+- The Uniform CPA examination is administered by the American Institute of CPAs (AICPA), which has four sections: Regulation, Financial Accounting, and reporting Business Environment and Auditing.
+The CPA qualification is considered by many organizations to represent the commitment of an accountant in meeting high standards.

 - While all CPAs are accountants, not all accountants are CPAs.

-Here are the key differences between Accounting vs CPA –
+Here are the critical differences between Accounting vs. CPA –